Skip directly to site content

 Deliveries

-The total number of live birth deliveries of infants conceived with the help of ART.
+The total number of live-birth deliveries of infants conceived with the help of ART.
 One delivery could result in one or more infants born.

 Total infants born